Remaii/Fractol/README.md

 make

-No OpenCL = ./fractol [with name of fractal, Mandelbrot, Julia, Burningship | you can use just first letter of fractal name]
+No OpenCL = ./fractol [with name of fractal, Mandelbrot, Julia, Burningship | you can use first letter of fractal name]

-          example : ./fractol m -> launch Mandelbrot ./fractol j -> launch Julia
+          example : ./fractol M -> launch Mandelbrot ./fractol J -> launch Julia
-                    ./fractol b -> launch Burningship
+                    ./fractol B -> launch Burningship

 With OpenCL = ./fractol [name of fractal] cl